Clean water is possibly THE best attractant for a variety of birds and wildlife. Why? finding a source of clean water can be difficult in the wild.

 How to clean a birdbath?

 Cleaning a birdbath is simple.
-Use nine parts water and one part vinegar.
+Use nine parts water and one part vinegar, and either allow the solution to sit somewhere that birds will not enter or place the birdbath in the cleaning solution in a separate cleaning unit.
+Rinse the birdbath thoroughly and let the birdbath air dry.
 Do not use soaps or cleaners, as they can leave a dangerous residue.
 You might have to give the birdbath a scrub if there is some algae growth.

 How to keep a birdbath safe?

 There are a few steps you can take to make sure your birdbath is safe:

 Add stones or a ramp to a deep basin birdbath to allow birds a chance to escape if they fall in.

 Refill and/or change the water daily.